SEJARAH GLOBAL SEBAGAI PENDEKATAN BARU DALAM SEJARAH INDONESIA

 This work is licensed under a Creative Commons Attribution 4.0 International License.

-View My Stats Jurnal Tamaddun Published by Department History and Islamic Civilization, Faculty of Ushuluddin, Adab, and Da`wah, IAIN Syekh Nurjati Cirebon.
+View My Stats Jurnal Tamaddun: Jurnal Sejarah dan Kebudayaan Islam Published by Department History and Islamic Civilization, Faculty of Ushuluddin, and Adab, IAIN Syekh Nurjati Cirebon.

 Editorial Office: